SeismicSource/sourcespec/docs/clipping_detection.rst

 SourceSpec can optionally check for clipping in the traces.
 Two algorithms are available for this purpose:

-1. :ref:`clipping-peaks-algorithm`: check if trace is clipped, based on the number of peaks in the kernel density estimation;
+1. :ref:`clipping-score-algorithm` (default): compute a trace clipping score based on the shape of the kernel density estimation.
-2. :ref:`clipping-score-algorithm`: compute a trace clipping score based on the shape of the kernel density estimation.
+2. :ref:`clipping-peaks-algorithm`: check if trace is clipped, based on the number of peaks in the kernel density estimation;

 Both algorithms are based on the kernel density estimation of the trace amplitude values, using the :class:`scipy.stats.gaussian_kde` class.